sist-cs120/project-doc/source/project3.rst

 .. admonition:: Performance Assessment

     Assessment criteria and procedures are the same as in :ref:`Task 2 <sec-project3-task2-router>`.
-Additionally, TAs use Wireshark to capture the Aetherent Interface to check if it receives ICMP Echo messages from ``NODE3``.
+Additionally, TAs use Wireshark to capture the Aethernet Interface to check if it receives ICMP Echo messages from ``NODE3``.

 .. _sec-project3-task9-nat-#: